qmk/qmk_firmware/docs/features/caps_word.md

 #define CAPS_WORD_INVERT_ON_SHIFT
 ```

-This option works with regular Shift keys `KC_LSFT` and `KC_RSFT`, mod-tap Shift
+This option works with regular Shift keys `KC_LSFT` and `KC_RSFT`, Mod-Tap Shift
-keys, and one-shot Shift keys.
-Note that while Caps Word is on, one-shot Shift
+keys, and One Shot Shift keys.
+Note that while Caps Word is on, One Shot Shift
 keys behave like regular Shift keys, and have effect only while they are held.